This page refers to U.S. income taxes and associated filing requirements, not sales tax or other kinds of taxes.

 Important Note:

-Form 8843 is not a U.S. income tax return.
+Form 8843 is not technically a U.S. income tax return.
 It is an informational statement required by the IRS for nonresidents for tax purposes.
 It should be filled out for every nonresident present in the U.S. for the previous year, including spouses, partners, and children.

-You only need to fill out certain parts of Form 8843 depending on your visa status.
+You only need to fill out certain parts of Form 8843, depending on your visa status.
 Read the following sections for information specific to your status.

-Important Note: if you are using Sprintax to file your tax return, your Form 8843 will be included in the forms generated for filing so you do not need to file this form separately.
+Important Note: if you are using Sprintax to file your tax return, your Form 8843 will be included in the forms generated for filing, so you do not need to file this form separately.

 First, obtain Form 8843: